rmsanchez93/raul-rolodex/README.md

    * `npm install -g json-server`
    * `json-server --watch db.json`

-This will create a server storing all of our lost toy data with restful routes at `http://localhost:3000/people`.
+This will create a server storing all of our people data with restful routes at `http://localhost:3000/people`.
 You can also check out `http://localhost:3000/people/:id`